musabalfarizi/jojonomic/README.md

 Use programming language: Go, Rust, Typescript, Java, or any Strict Typed Language.
 Use database MongoDB, Firestore, or any NoSQL.
 Make sure to comply SOLID Principle.
 Put all configuration in environment variable.
 Use env loader (like https://github.com/joho/godotenv) for load environment from a file.
 Share your postman collection in your pull request.

+## Handle High Concurrent Client ##
+For an application, running well is not enough.
+It will face high concurrent problem.
+Do not let your apps down when thousands of user access it.
+You can handle high concurrent problem with caching db, caching data logic,caching transform,jwt etc.

 ## Deployment ##
 Put makefile or install.sh in the main path.
 You can use dockerfile, kubernetes yaml file, or native compiler (go and rust).